insightp25/insightp25/README.md

 malleates societal challenges,

-and helps create a better future
+and helps create a better future.

 </div>